Shravankumarkarnati/sql/project_final.md

 PostgreSQL has earned a strong reputation for its proven architecture, reliability, data integrity, robust feature set, extensibility, and the dedication of the open source community behind the software to consistently deliver performant and innovative solutions.
 PostgreSQL supports all major operating systems and is highly extensible such as, it provides a way to define your own data types, functions and supports code from different programming languages [5].
 PostgreSQL has proven to be highly efficient, secure, flexible, and scalable in storing, managing, and accessing the data stored.
 Some of the top tech companies to use postgres are Reddit, The Guardian and Instagram.
 This database has also been recognized for its robust and efficient way to accommodate multiple concurrent users [6].

 #### MongoDB

 MongoDB is a horizontally scalable, document-oriented NoSQL Database.
 The software is written in C++ and uses JSON-like documents.
 MongoDB architecture consists of collections and documents.
 Tables are known as collections and records are known as documents.
 Document is a data structure where data is composed of field and value pairs.

 MongoDB can store any sort of information and hence-forth does not need any predefined patterns.
 This gives the client greater adaptability while making new fields in document.
 Document-oriented databases are substantially more adaptable.
 The structure of every document does not need to be consistent.
 Indeed, even enormous volumes of unstructured information can be obliged in the database.

+#### Features of MongoDB

+**Schema-less Database:** Different types of documents can be held by the collection.
+Documents can be of varying number of fields and size.
+This provides great flexibility to database.

+**Document-Oriented:** Data is stored in documents in key-value pairs.
+Each document is assigned a unique object id.

+**Indexing:** Each field in the document is ordered with indices.
+This makes it simpler and sets aside less effort to get or look through information from the huge amount of data.

+**Scalability:** Using sharding technique, data is distributed to multiple servers using shard key.
+New servers can be added to the running database.

+**Replication:** MongoDB duplicates data and send them to multiple servers increasing data availability.

+**Aggregation:** MongoDB allows aggregation operations which takes grouped data and produces single output.
+It provides three different aggregations i.e., aggregation pipeline, map-reduce function, and single-purpose aggregation methods

+**High Performance:** MongoDB has high performance and persistence of data because of above features.

 ### Analysis of rdbms and nosql (Postgres, mongodb)